 Do not buy protected historical and archeological artifacts

 Myanmar is losing its antique items.
 They are taken out of the country.
 So, you are not allowed to buy to carry them out of the country.
 You can’t even accept as a gift.

 Hire a local licensed Tour guide

-With the globalization and modernization, may be you can use the google maps and internet for any information and histories.
+With globalization and modernization, maybe you can use google maps and the internet for any information and histories.
 But, no one can know about Myanmar better than the licensed guides do.